MBARI-BOG/BOG-Banzai-Dada2-Pipeline/Pipeline_scripts/README.md

 ## Virtual Machine BLAST strategy

 In order to speed up BLAST taxonomic annotations, ASVs generated through Dada2 are split into 6 input files that are run through GNU parallel to 6 "worker" virtual machines which run the blastn search in parallel.
-This processes is controlled by the scripts banzai_dada2_2019v1.4.sh and blastn-wrapper.
+This processes is controlled by the scripts **banzai_dada2_2019v1.4.sh** and **blastn-wrapper**.

 Since the blastn search is time intensive, this pipeline is split into Pre- and Post- BLAST bash analysis scripts, enabling re-running of Post-BLAST analyses without having to repeat the initial Dada2 and BLAST processes.